Explorer

 Community Rating

-Explorer, a so small collection mod (see collection details at the end)
+Explorer, a so small collection mod (see collection details at the end) [works with Free Lanes update]

 -- The idea -- With resources being available for sale almost everywhere in the Settled Systems I lost my drive to venture into the unknown.
 The whole scanning, outpost building and mining gameplay loop felt disjointed and a little tacked on because of this.